Moucherotte: Commercial use

 There was once a cable car, built by the company Applevage, which connected the village of Saint-Nizier Moucherotte to the summit, where there was also a hotel, l'Ermitage (the Hermitage).
 Following first financial difficulties and then vandalism, the hotel closed permanently in the mid-1970s.
 The uniqueness and outstanding natural beauty of the location attracted the stars of the era, and it served as the setting for the filming of some scenes from the movie "La Bride sur le cou" (The Bride of the neck), with Brigitte Bardot; the lead actress stayed at the hotel longer than expected, as access was cut off due to a snowstorm.
 The stately hotel, abandoned and left in ruins, was finally demolished at the start of the twenty-first century to return the site to its original beauty.
 At the same time, the derelict gondola station was also demolished.
-Today, there is almost no trace of its glorious past.
+Today, there is almost no trace of its past.